lucas-varela/Bodiless-JS/packages/cx-editors/doc/RichText.md

       withFullFeaturedDesign,
     };
     ```
-1. Create a `src/components/Editors/Editor.ts`  where you can compose your site/brand specific tokens to each editor:  (Import & Export as needed)
+01. Create a `src/components/Editors/Editor.ts`  where you can compose your site/brand specific

-    ```
+    tokens to each editor:  (Import & Export as needed)
+    ```js
     const EditorSimple = flow(
       withSimpleDesign,
     )(EditorBasicClean);